-The City’s top priority in pursuing right-of-way has been to first secure the ROW needed toinstall temporary traffic signals at any of four key intersections along Duplex Road, including Port Royal Road, Miles Johnson Parkway, Commonwealth Drive and Buckner Lane.
-Temporary signals will be installed at these intersections as the ROW is acquired.
+The City’s top priority in pursuing right-of-way was to first secure the property right-of-way (ROW) easements needed to install temporary traffic signals at the four key intersections along Duplex Road, including Port Royal Road, Miles Johnson Parkway, Commonwealth Drive and Buckner Lane.

 Duplex Road Project Background

 Duplex Road (State Route 247) is a state roadway that runs along much of the southern dividing line between the Maury and Williamson County line dividing Spring Hill.
 Duplex is a narrow, two-lane road with no shoulders, dropping off at its edges to sharp ditches, creating a dangerous traffic situation for the many residential neighborhoods it serves.

 In Fall 2017, the Tennessee Department of Transportation (TDOT) began construction to widen the full 3.2 miles of Duplex Road to three lanes (two travel lanes and a center turnlane - each 12 feet wide) from Main Street (U.S. 31) to just before Interstate 65, with a sidewalk on one side and a bike/multi-use path on the other.
 It will include curb and gutter stormwater drainage, expansion of turning radiuses at key intersections, the construction of two new bridges, and large hills will be cut down to create better driver visibility.